-In the modern age, electronic devices like laptops, tablets and cell phones that emit Electromagnetic Radiation (EMF) everywhere.
-To avoid EMF would be impossible.
+In the modern age, electronic devices like laptops, tablets and cell phones all emit Electromagnetic Radiation (EMF), and to avoid it would be impossible.

 Quick Re-cap of Physics

 Its strength actually decreases radially as you move away from it.
 In physics, it follows the inverse-square law.

 EMF Protection Options

 To protect yourself from Electromagnetic Radiation, you have 5 highly effective options:

 - Reduce the amount of sources

 - Reduce the time of exposure

 - Use wired accessories